Use this step-by-step tutorial on how to make Sugar Eggs for Easter this year.

 12. Pipe white royal icing around the edge of one of the egg halves and press the two halves firmly together.
 Wipe any frosting from the outside of the egg.
 Let it dry several hours (or overnight) before decorating the outside.

 13. Pipe a decorative design around the seams of the egg and the viewing hole, using a tip that is an appropriate size for the egg.
-The edging for the large purple egg was made with a big “2D” drop flower tip, pushing backwards while squeezing, and then letting off pressure while pulling forward.
+The edging for the large purple egg was made with a big “2D” drop flower tip, pushing backward while squeezing, and then letting off pressure while pulling forward.
 A #21 open star tip was used for the smaller pink egg, with a motion similar to making a number 9.

 14. Add flowers, candy, or pipe a name on the outside of the egg.
 Let it dry thoroughly before moving it.

 There are many good tutorials on the Internet for piping flowers and shapes, but here is a quick lesson.

 Rose tips are wide at the base and narrow at the top.
 The roses used on these eggs were made with a #104 decorating tip.
 You may want to get a decorating tip set that includes the #352 Leaf Tip, so you can add leaves to your flowers.

 - Royal Icing (recipe above)

 - Icing Bag with a #104 decorating tip (or Plastic Bag with the tip cut off)

 - Cut a small stack of 1 ½-inch waxed paper squares.
 Put a little frosting on a rose nail (or a meat thermometer) and place a waxed paper square on the frosting.
 Put the desired color of frosting in a piping bag fitted with a rose tip.